Meet Jamie Laing – Strictly Come Dancing 2020 contestant and Made in Chelsea star

 Unfortunately, it wasn’t enough to keep them from the dance-off, where they went head-to-head with JJ Chalmers and Amy Dowden.

-Ultimately, the judges chose to save Jamie, putting him and Karen through to this weekend’s semi-final.
+Ultimately, the judges chose to save Jamie, putting him and Karen through to the semi-final, for which the couple had to perform not one but two dances.

-But will he have what it takes to go all the way to the final?
+They went for a Quickstep to Thank God I’m a Country Boy and a Samba to Donna Summer’s Last Dance.
+Despite his best efforts, Jamie and Karen ended up in the bottom two again, this time alongside Ranvir Singh and Giovanni Pernice.

+However, after dancing the Samba again, the judges decided to save Jamie and Karen, sending them through to the Strictly final.

 Jamie’s Strictly signing was revealed on This Morning back in September.